DGtal-team/DGtalTools-contrib/README.md

 Geometry2d
 ----------

-This section can contains various utilities related to 2d geometry (2d estimators, 2d contours tools, ...)
+This section can contains various utilities related to 2d geometry (2d estimators, 2d contour tools, ...):
-Actually it contains this tool:

    - meaningFullThickness: to display the meaningful thickness of digital contour.